tf198/phpqueues/README.md

 Data is written sequencially to the file and the first item pointer is advanced as items are dequeued.
 The file is truncated when all items have been dequeued and compacted when the the wasted space is greater than 4K so the file should remain a reasonable size as long as the number of dequeues > enqueues over time.
+There is a 2 byte overhead for each item + a 16 byte header.
+Atomicity is provided through flock() and should be cross-platform (more testing needed).

 ## Performance ##